-- 20 minutes before meat is done, tuck veggies around the meat, to cook them.
+- 20 minutes before meat is done, tuck veggies around the meat, to finish cooking them.
 Alternately, you can steam or simmer the veggies in boiled water instead of with the brisket.

 Assembly or Serving Suggestions

 - Slice corned beef and serve cabbage, carrots, parsnips (optional) and potatoes on the side.